ssg8288/Surviellance-Bomb-Diffusion-Robot/Robotic ARM Tx and Rx Arduino Code/Readme.md

 * SCL - A5

 * INT - D2

+---

+<p align="center"> Robotic Arm Wiring: </p>

+* All VCC - 5V (separate from the Arduino power)

+* All GND - GND (power source GND and Arduino GND should be connected)

+* Base Servo Control - D3

+* Arm Extend Control - D6 and D9 (had to combine because of DOF of controller and wireless data constraints)

+* Grip Control - D5

+---

+* NRF24 Wiring:

+* VCC - 3.3V (or use an adapter for 5V, like I did)

+* GND - GND

+* CE - D8

+* CSN - D10

+* SCK - D13

+* MOSI - D11

+* MISO - D12

+* IRQ - N/C

+---

 Make Sure you used these following header files in your arduino code.